internetofwater/pids.geoconnex.us/docs/contributor/README.md

 # Prerequisite Knowledge

-The Contributor should become proficient with the following programming languages, data models, file formats, toolchains, and last but not least, the Geoconnex Components and related dependent services that comprise the System.
+The Contributor should become proficient with the following programming languages, data models, file formats, toolchains, and the Geoconnex Components and related dependent services that comprise the System.

 ## Programming Languages